jbeyerstedt/kirby-kirbytag-download/README.md

 - "first": selects the first file
 - "last":  selects the last file
+- "all": selects all files (of given type)
 - or you can type some filename

 Next we want to specify which files are affected.
 This is done with replacing `$filetype`.
 You can choose from the kirby file selectors: